dance858/Toeplitz-covariance-estimation/README.md

 * `imag_Z`- the imaginary part of the data points, stacked along columns
 * `n` - the covariance matrix to be estimated has dimension $n + 1$
 * `K` - the number of measurements
+* `verbose` - if true the progress is printed out in every iteration

 An example of how this function is called is given in `demo.m` in the `examples`-folder.
 Running `demo.m` results in the following figure: